-At St John's School, our curriculum provision includes all of the EBacc subjects (a Modern Foreign Language, Double Science or Triple Science, History and Geography); all of which are very popular subjects.
-We would expect students to do double science and choose at least one EBacc subject, although students may opt to study EBacc subjects in all of the option blocks.
-EBacc subjects in the option blocks are indicated by a \, but if you are unsure of anything simply ask a member of staff for further clarification.
+At St John's School, our curriculum provision includes all of the EBacc subjects (a Modern Foreign Language, History and Geography), all of which are very popular subjects.
+We would expect students to choose at least one EBacc subject as an option, although students may opt to study EBacc subjects in all of the option blocks.
+EBacc subjects in the option blocks are indicated by a star(\), but if you are unsure of anything simply ask a member of staff for further clarification.

-Changes to GCSEs over the next 2 years
+Changes to GCSEs

-In 2021 GCSE English and Maths and a large proportion of other subjects will be graded 9-1 with 9 being the highest grade.
+Recently, GCSE grades have changed from letters A\-G to numbers 9 -1 with 9 being the highest grade.
 Each subject has given details of this on their page.
 The table on this page shows the equivalent in terms of the standard of work required to achieve the new numbered grades.
-Grade 5 will be considered a good pass and is the age related expectation.
-This means that GCSE are becoming more challenging.
+Grade 4 is a pass and grade 5 will be considered a good pass and is the age related expectation.
+This means that GCSEs are becoming more challenging.

 Old GCSE expectations Standards of work for each grade boundary New GCSE Expectations / translations.
-Standard required to achieve a D grade Number 3 Standard required to achieve a C grade Number 4 / 5 Standard required to achieve a B grade Number 5.5 Standard required to achieve an A grade Number 7 Standard required to achieve an A Number 8.5 New super A 9
+Standard required to achieve a D grade Grade 3 Standard required to achieve a C grade Grade 4 / 5 Standard required to achieve a B grade Grade 5.5 Standard required to achieve an A grade Grade 7 Standard required to achieve an A Grade 8 New super A Grade 9